 It’s true that Microsoft Excel was originally developed for advanced reporting features.
-But nowadays software has advanced even further and time tracking apps like DeskTime already prepare handy visual reports for you.
+But nowadays software has advanced even further and time clock apps like DeskTime already prepare handy visual reports for you.

 In DeskTime, you can access daily or weekly productivity graphs as well as see the convenient calendar view for the monthly reports with the absent days, start and finish time.